DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 });
 ```

-Even though the parameter `s` didn’t have a type annotation, TypeScript used the types of the `forEach` function, along with the inferred type of the array, to determine the type `s` will have.
+Even though the parameter `s` didn't have a type annotation, TypeScript used the types of the `forEach` function, along with the inferred type of the array, to determine the type `s` will have.

 **This process is called *contextual typing* because the context that the function occurred within informs what type it should have.**

-Similar to the inference rules, you don’t need to explicitly learn how this happens, but understanding that it does happen can help you notice when type annotations aren’t needed.
-Later, we’ll see more examples of how the context that a value occurs in can affect its type.
+Similar to the inference rules, you don't need to explicitly learn how this happens, but understanding that it does happen can help you notice when type annotations aren't needed.
+Later, we'll see more examples of how the context that a value occurs in can affect its type.

 ## Object Types

-Apart from primitives, the most common sort of type you’ll encounter is an `object` type.
+Apart from primitives, the most common sort of type you'll encounter is an `object` type.
 This refers to any JavaScript value with properties, which is almost all of them!
 To define an object type, we simply list its properties and their types.

-For example, here’s a function that takes a point-like object:
+For example, here's a function that takes a point-like object:

 ```ts
 // The parameter's type annotation is an object type